ViralFeedback/ViralFeedback/README.md

 Deploying to a Digital Ocean droplet is handled by a Github action.
 You will need to add secrets for your instance.
 See `.github/workflows/ci.yml` for more info.

-In each package (server and web app), there is a `contrib` folder containing example systemd services.

-Additionally, in `packages/web` there is a `Caddyfile` used for configuring a [caddy server](https://caddyserver.com/) for serving static assets and serving as a reverse proxy for the API.
+The `contrib` folder containing example systemd services.
+Additionally, there is a `Caddyfile` used for configuring a [caddy server](https://caddyserver.com/) for serving static assets and serving as a reverse proxy for the API.